DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onRowClick.md

 The row's [group index](/api-reference/_hidden/dxDataGridColumn/groupIndex.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex').
 Available if **rowType** is *"group"*.

 ##### field(e.handled): Boolean
-Indicates whether internal widget functions have already handled the event.
+Indicates whether internal UI component functions have already handled the event.

 ##### field(e.isExpanded): Boolean
 Indicates whether or not the group row is expanded.
 Available if **rowType** is *"group"*.